Whiteknight/whiteknight.github.com/stage/dispatch_timings.md

 The baseline test is entirely composed from integer operations.
 The for loop uses all integer compares, and the internal op of the loop is a single add instruction between integers.
 This loop probably does not invoke GC even once, and executes entirely in a single context.
-Run took just under two tenths of a second to run, which is probably dominated by opcode dispatch costs and register lookup costs (neither of which are huge).
+It took just under two tenths of a second to run, which is probably dominated by opcode dispatch costs and register lookup costs (neither of which are huge).
 There isn't much in this benchmark that we can optimize directly, unless we ran optimizers on it to convert the 3-argument add with a constant to a single 2-argument in-place add or even a 1-argument increment instruction.
-I'm not convinced that either of those would actually be any faster.
+I'm not convinced that either of those would actually be any faster, since the op dispatch costs and the register lookup costs are still big pieces at this scale.

 The second test, using vtables on a built-in type takes about 135% more time than the baseline.
 This isn't a huge jump, but now instead of just adding